-Psychological trauma is an event or experience that makes a person fear for their own physical or mental well-being and compromises their ability to cope.3
+- Psychological trauma is an event or experience that makes a person fear for their own physical or mental well-being and compromises their ability to cope.3

-The Connection Between Trauma and Addiction
+What Is The Connection Between Trauma and Addiction?

+Trauma and addiction are strongly related.
 According to the Substance Abuse and Mental Health Services Administration, research has shown that adverse childhood experiences such as physical or sexual abuse, domestic violence, or crime are strongly related to the development and prevalence of substance abuse.
 Exposure to chronic stress can also disrupt nervous system development, which may hinder a child’s ability to cope with negative emotions.

 Because of this, the child may begin to adopt other coping mechanisms such as substance abuse or other addictive behaviors.
-These behaviors may also lead to higher incidences of depression, anxiety and suicide.
+These behaviors may also lead to higher incidences of depression, anxiety, and suicide.

 There are many kinds of traumatic experiences or events that may lead to addictive behaviors, but situations that leave people with feelings of intense fear or helplessness often are the culprits.
 These may include:

-- Grief – The emotions experienced after losing a loved one or experiencing some other kind of loss can create intense feelings of confusion, anger and devastation.
+- Grief – The emotions experienced after losing a loved one or experiencing some other kind of loss can create intense feelings of confusion, anger, and devastation.

-- Sexual abuse – Most sexual offenses are committed by someone the victim knows, which can result in feelings of betrayal, shame and anxiety.
+- Sexual abuse – Most sexual offenses are committed by someone the victim knows, which can result in feelings of betrayal, shame, and anxiety.

-- Catastrophic incidents – Sudden, unexpected accidental deaths or natural disasters are shocking and far beyond anyone’s control, often times leaving individuals feeling helpless and lost.
+- Catastrophic incidents – Sudden, unexpected accidental deaths or natural disasters are shocking and far beyond anyone’s control, oftentimes leaving individuals feeling helpless and lost.